WildGenie/ElveDrivers/README.md

 	RainforestEagleDriver - The Rainforest Eagle bridge provides updates on household power usage.

+	Pushover - A client for the Pushover.net service to push notifications to phones and other devices.

 The following drivers in this repository are still in active development:

 	NestDriver - Uses the Nest API to control your thermostat (in development).

 	PhilipsHueDriver - Uses the REST API for the Philips Hue Bridge to control lighting (in development).

+	ZWave - A ZWave driver for the Z-Stick